 Muir Environmental Corps (MEC): This group participates in environmental activities at the college and elsewhere.
-These include clean-up work projects in the mountains, on streams and beach bluffs; supporting recycling efforts around the campus and environs; maintaining the Muir Garden; and various educational activities with UCSD faculty.
-MEC also produces the quarterly environmental newsletter, The Tramp.
-Contact Dean of Student Affairs Patricia Mahaffey.
+These include clean-up work projects in the mountains, on streams and beach bluffs; supporting recycling efforts around the campus and environs; and various educational activities with UCSD faculty.
+Contact Coordinator of Student Activitie Haley Lomax.

 Muir Volunteer Program (MVP): This committee is composed of Muir students interested in service activities such as helping at local soup kitchens, food and clothing drives, tutoring at a local elementary school, visiting senior citizens at a nearby nursing home, fund-raising for non-profit groups, and increasing awareness of community needs.
-Contact the Coordinator of Student Activities Haley Lomax.
+Contact Coordinator of Student Activities Haley Lomax.